-The option of no breast reconstruction or “going flat” is becoming more common.
+The option of no breast reconstruction or “going flat” with an aesthetic flat closure is becoming more common.
 A 2021 study found that the large majority of women that opted for no breast reconstruction (nearly 75%) were satisfied with their decision.
 However, of that number, nearly one-fourth said their doctor tried to talk them out of that choice, referred to as “flat denial.”

 Those that experienced flat denial tended to be less satisfied with their choice to go flat over, indicating the way doctors approach this decision could impact how a woman feels about her decision over the long term.

 Reasons women consider skipping breast reconstruction might include: